HVAC in South East England

 HVAC System Experts That You Can Trust

-At South East Electrical, we have firmly established ourselves as one of the UK’s leading names for all things HVAC.
+At Mittens Electrical, we have firmly established ourselves as one of the UK’s leading names for all things HVAC.
 From small to large scale and offshore projects, you can trust us to deliver value for money at all times.

 HVAC is an acronym for Heating, Ventilation, and Air Conditioning.
 It is an electrical system installed in buildings to provide both cooling and heating.
 Over time, HVAC installations have become a prerequisite standard in the construction of residential, office and manufacturing buildings.

 HVAC’s purpose also extends to providing quality air indoor.
 Its installation isn’t limited to just buildings but also marine environments.

 Ventilation in HVAC stands for the process of air being exchanged in and out of a structure.
 It’s also associated with oxygen replenishment, temperature control, and removing moisture and odours.

 Several types of HVAC systems exist.
 Some systems are more expensive than others, and other systems are more efficient than others.
 What system is best for you is entirely dependent on your budget, your needs and the attendant climate of the project location.
 You can call us on 01273257076 to discuss your needs or book a consultation session with one of our experienced professionals.